csirac2/snazzer/doc/snazzer-receive.md

 - **--man**: Full documentation
 - **--man-roff**: Full documentation as \*roff output, Eg:

-        snazzer --man-roff | nroff -man
+        snazzer-receive --man-roff | nroff -man

 - **--man-markdown**: Full documentation as markdown output, Eg:

-        snazzer --man-markdown > snazzer-manpage.md
+        snazzer-receive --man-markdown > snazzer-manpage.md

 # ENVIRONMENT

-## sudo requirements for remote hosts
+## sudo requirements for sender/remote hosts

-**snazzer-receive** assumes its ssh user on the remote host has passwordless sudo for the commands it needs to run.
-Only a few commands are necessary, the following lines in `/etc/sudoers` or `/etc/sudoers.d/snazzer` should suffice (replace "sshuser" with the actual **snazzer-receive** ssh username):
+**snazzer-receive** assumes the ssh user (or local user, if receiving a local filesystem) which will be running `btrfs send` (among other things) has passwordless sudo for the commands it needs to run.
+Only a few commands are necessary, the following lines in `/etc/sudoers` or `/etc/sudoers.d/snazzer` should suffice (replace "sendinguser" with the actual username you will use):

-    sshuser ALL=(root:nobody) NOPASSWD: \
+    sendinguser ALL=(root:nobody) NOPASSWD: \
         /usr/bin/snazzer --list-snapshots *, \
         /bin/grep -srl */.snapshotz/.measurements/, \
         /sbin/btrfs send */.snapshotz/*, \
         /bin/cat */.snapshotz/.measurements/*

-## sudo/cron user requirements for hosts running **snazzer-receive**
+## sudo and cron user requirements for receiving hosts

+For interactive use of **snazzer-receive**, a typical user with full sudo permissions should work out of the box.

-Running ssh as the root user is generally considered a bad idea, so when setting up a cron job to run **snazzer-receive** it should be run as a normal user dedicated to this task only - in which case the following lines in `/etc/sudoers` or `/etc/sudoers.d/snazzer` should suffice (replace "snazzeruser" with the actual username your cron job will use):
+For scripted use such as a cron job, or interactive use in more restrictive environments - running ssh as the root user is generally considered a bad idea.
+A dedicated non-root user will require at minimum the following lines in `/etc/sudoers` or `/etc/sudoers.d/snazzer` (replace "receiveruser" with the actual username your cron job will use, and remove `NOPASSWD:` if this is for an interactive/shell user):

-    snazzeruser ALL=(root:nobody) NOPASSWD: \
+    receiveruser ALL=(root:nobody) NOPASSWD: \
       /usr/bin/test -e */.snapshotz*, \
       /sbin/btrfs subvolume show *, \
       /bin/ls */.snapshotz, \